mediagis/nominatim-docker/5.1/README.md

 - `IMPORT_GB_POSTCODES`: Whether to download and import the GB postcode dump (`true`) or path to GB postcode dump in the container. (default: `false`)
 - `IMPORT_TIGER_ADDRESSES`: Whether to download and import the Tiger address data (`true`) or path to a preprocessed Tiger address set in the container. (default: `false`)
 - `THREADS`: How many threads should be used to import (default: number of processing units available to the current process via `nproc`)
-- `GUNICORN_WORKERS`: How many Gunicorn worker processes should handle API requests (default: 4).
-Increase this value for higher concurrent request handling capacity.
+- `GUNICORN_WORKERS`: Specifies how many Gunicorn worker processes should handle API requests.
+If not explicitly set, it defaults to the number of available CPU cores `(nproc)`.
+Increase this value to improve concurrent request handling capacity, but ensure it aligns with your server's CPU resources.
 - `NOMINATIM_PASSWORD`: The password to connect to the database with (default: `qaIACxO6wMR3`)

 The following run parameters are available for configuration: